ElhamFadel/Event_Hub_web/README.md

-# EventHub – Final Project (All-in-One)
+# EventHub – Final Project

-This is the full EventHub project without phase folders.
-You can run it locally and submit as a single package.
+This is the full EventHub project without.
+You can run it locally .

 ## Folders
 - `frontend/` – HTML/CSS/JS (no build)